-At St Patrick's to ensure a consistent and positive approach to behaviour management we have in place Positive Behaviour for Learning and KidsMatter which are two initiatives that address behavioural, social and emotional learning.
-Both initiatives specifically address and teach the rule, "At St Patrick's we are respectful, responsible learners" where the children are guided to understand what being responsible and respectful means and therefore to act in an appropriate way in the community.

-In 2016 the school began reviewing and making significant changes to our Behaviour Management policy.
-This will continue into 2017.
+The Positive Behaviour for Learning (PBL) framework is in place to ensure consistency in behaviour expectations and to support student wellbeing.
+Staff specifically address and teach the rule, "At St Patrick's we are respectful, responsible learners" where the children are guided to understand what being responsible and respectful means and therefore to act in an appropriate way in the community.
+The School continued reviewing its Behaviour Management Guidelines and Procedures.
+This review resulted in significant changes to the approach taken with Behaviour Management.
+The students and staff have been involved in this process.

-Students are encouraged to think about and support community service initiatives instigated by our Mini Vinnies group.
+Students are encouraged to think about and support community service initiatives instigated by the School's Mini Vinnies group.
 These activities promote empathy and respect, and a commitment to action, to assist those less fortunate than ourselves.

-An additional strong working group in our school this year has been the student representative council (SRC).
-The students regularly meet and have also promoted activities that support our local community and respectfully promote school student lead initiatives.
+The School's student representative council (SRC) is a strong and integral working group.
+Students regularly meet and promote activities, including student-led initiatives, to support the school community.

-Year 5 as part of their leadership training in Term 4 run student led PBL lessons with Year 3 students.
+The Year 6 students are trained in Peer Support and as part of their leadership activities they lead and run sessions for the younger students.
+This takes place in one term each year.
+Year 5, as part of their leadership training in Term 4, participate in a leadership camp.
+During this camp, students are actively involved in a variety of physical and leadership activities to enable them to display their leadership qualities.
+Year 5 run student-led PBL lessons with Year 3 students.
 A part of their leadership program is to promote themselves as 'pastoral carers' of Year 3.
-Year 5 students have promoted a strong sense of belonging and improving overall student relationships.
+Year 5 students have promoted a strong sense of belonging, resulting in improving overall student relationships.